th2-net/th2-hand/README.md

-# th2 hand (3.1.0)
+# th2 hand (3.8.1)

-th2-hand is used to interpret and transmit commands from th2-act to Selenium or Windown Application Driver and vice versa.
+th2-hand is used to interpret and transmit commands from th2-act to Selenium or Windows Application Driver and vice versa.
 All incoming and outgoing data is stored in Cradle as messages.

 ## Requirements